aws-amplify/amplify-js/media/quick_start.md

 export default withAuthenticator(App);
 ```

-This will wrap your app inside an Authentication UI.
-Only signed in user have access to app.
+This will gate the entire application inside an Authentication UI.
+Only signed in user have access to use your application's features.

 <img src="sign_in.png" width="320px"/>

 For more about Authenticator, click [here](../packages/aws-amplify-react/media/authenticator.md)